 Have fun with it!

-Make sure it’s an inclusive process so that all your group are happy with the trip you organise, and then sit back, relax, and enjoy the ride.
+Don’t let the planning your trip become a chore.
+Make it an inclusive process so that all your group are happy with the trip you organise, and then sit back, relax, and enjoy the ride.

 Looking for a little boarding inspiration?
-Check out these 10 must-follow snowboarders on Instagram.
+Read: 10 must-follow snowboarders on Instagram.